Career Redesign - Case Studies

 Joelyn, late-40s.
 (Speedy Sherpa 1-2-1 Programme)

 “There’s a world of opportunity out there to explore.
-I didn’t know how to do it and what to look for.”
+I didn’t know how to navigate it and what to look for.
+Or even what to reject!”

-Most clients arrive knowing their current work is wrong but not knowing what they need or want in the future.
+Many clients arrive knowing their current work is wrong - but don’t know what they need or want in the future.
 Sometimes there’s an unspoken itch - a fearful sense that the only way to solve the work problem might be to escape to the circus (or some other radical career change move).
-But often the shift is slower and more sure-footed than they imagine.
+But so often, the shift is slower and more sure-footed than they imagine.

 “Today I accepted the new role….to keep using my Superpowers, but to point them at problems that light me up and learn lots more about how those people and organisational problems get solved on the ground.”